rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### What are the benefits of using Cloud Databases?

-Cloud Databases provides a complete solution for customers demanding a high-performance, purpose-built infrastructure designed for relational databases that is backed and supported by engineers who specialize in MySQL workloads.
+Cloud Databases provides a complete solution for customers who demand a high-performance, purpose-built infrastructure designed for relational databases that is backed and supported by engineers who specialize in MySQL workloads.
 Cloud Databases is a fully-managed service for customers who